BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 ### See also
 * [ZIH HPC Documentation](https://doc.zih.tu-dresden.de/)

-## Step 1: Gett access to the ZIH cluster
+## Step 1: Get access to the ZIH cluster
 Ask [Robert Haase](https://biapol.github.io/blog/robert_haase/) to add you to the `bioimage` project on the TUD HPC cluster.

 ## Step 2: Start a Jupyter session on the ZIH cluster